Uncertainty in measurement represents the variability for any reported

 ensure that circular calibration does not occur where one company

-calibrates the artifacts for a second company that ends up calibrating
+calibrates the artifacts for a second company that in turn calibrates

 the artifacts for the first company in an isolated manor.
 If

-uncertainty is properly added at each step eventually the uncertainty
+uncertainty is properly considered at each step eventually the

-in this situation will grow beyond reasonable values.
+uncertainty in this situation will grow beyond reasonable

 Some confuse measurement repeatability with measurement